-There are of course some tourist attractions which are a bit further out.
-For example Schoenbrunn Palace, the 18th century residence summer residence of the Austrian royal family is a few miles out of the centre of Vienna - but if you really were determined and wanted to you could walk there- it is only 6.5 kilometres.
-Vienna is not that big a city!
+There are some tourist attractions which are a bit further out.
+For example, Schönbrunn Palace, the 18th century residence summer residence of the Austrian royal family is a few miles out of the centre of Vienna.
+It has beautiful gardens which are open to the public.
+However, if you really wanted to you could walk there- it is 6.5 kilometres from the centre.
+Vienna is not that big a city.

-Whilst walking around is the cheapest option, public transport in Vienna is well organised and efficient if you prefer not to walk.
-It is worth planning ahead and thinking about how often you will use it before you buy your tickets.
+Walking around is the cheapest option, but public transport in Vienna is well organised and efficient if you prefer not to walk.
+Plan ahead and think about how often you will use public transport before you buy your tickets.

-Transport is integrated which means that you can buy tickets which are valid on the U-bahn (underground), S-bahn (local train services) and buses and trams.
+Transport is integrated which means that the same tickets are valid on the U-bahn (underground), S-bahn (local train services), buses and trams.

-If you are planning on using lots of transport every day of your ticket then you may want to consider a pass which is valid for a specific time period.
+If you plan on using lots of transport every day of your ticket then consider a pass which is valid for a specific time period.
 These can be valid for 24 hours, 48 hours, 72 hours, or a week.

-Getting a Sense of the City: Around the Ringstrasse (The Ring Road)
+Get a Sense of the City on the Ringstrasse (Ring Road)

-One good way to get an inital sense of Vienna is to take a trip around the Ringstrasse.
+A good way to get an initial sense of Vienna is to take a trip around the Ringstrasse.
 This is a road that goes around the centre of the old historical part of the city.
-Going around it will give you a very good sense of the main historic buildings in Vienna.
+When I first went to Vienna, this was a trip my Austrian host took us on.
+Going around the Ringstrasse gives you a very good sense of the main historic buildings in Vienna.

 There are special sightseeing tours that travel the Ringstrasse, including the special Vienna sightseeing tram.
-However the money saving version of this is to take the municipal trams 1 and 2, and change lines at the Opera House.
+The money saving version of this is to take the municipal trams 1 and 2, and change lines at the Opera House.

 Saving Made by Taking the Non Official Ringstrasse Tour